smithjd/sql-pet/docs/040-docker-setup-postgres-connect-with-r.md

 ```r
 sp_make_simple_pg("cattle")
 ```

-Docker returns a long string of numbers.
-If you are running this command for the first time, Docker downloads the PostgreSQL image, which takes a bit of time.

-The following command shows that a container named `cattle` is running `postgres:10`.  `postgres` is waiting for a connection:
+The first time you run this, Docker downloads the PostgreSQL image, which takes a bit of time.
+Did it work?
+The following command shows that a container named `cattle` is running `postgres:10`.

 ```r
 sp_check_that_docker_is_up()